 He is a former Editor-in-Chief and Chief Executive of ITN, President of EuroNews and Ofcom Partner for Content and Standards.

-Some declarations of interest: Stewart joined the BBC as one its first three news trainees in 1969.In 1972 he left to join the rival news organisation ITN and stayed for 31 years.
+Some declarations of interest: Stewart joined the BBC as one of its first three news trainees in 1969.In 1972 he left to join the rival news organisation ITN and stayed for 31 years.
 John Birt records in his memoirs that when he joined the BBC he offered Stewart the chance to return there in a senior role in BBC News but Stewart did not take up the offer.

 After retiring from ITN in 2003 he later became one of the BBC’s content regulators at Ofcom and oversaw standards cases involving the BBC.

-It is a matter of public record that he was on the DCMS panel which advised the then Secretary of State about the candidates to succeed Sir Michael Lyons as Chairman of the BBC Trust ,He was also the adviser to the House of Lords Select Committee on Communications report on BBC governance.
+During his time at City University Stewart was on an independent panel set up by BBC Governors to consider the BBC’s coverage of the Israel-Palestinian conflict, the DCMS panel which advised the then Secretary of State about the candidates to succeed Sir Michael Lyons as Chairman of the BBC Trust and the adviser to the House of Lords Select Committee on Communications report on BBC governance.